fluent/fluentd-docs-gitbook/configuration/buffer-section.md

   </buffer>
 </match>

-# Time chunk key: events will be separated for hours (by timekey 3600)
+# Time chunk key: The events will be grouped by timekey with timekey_wait delay.

 11:59:30 web.access {"key1":"yay","key2":100}  ------> CHUNK_A